 - Plate Pinch: 3 sets/side x max time

-This forearm and grip workout is available for free in the StrengthLog workout app.
+This forearm and grip workout is available for free in the StrengthLog workout tracker app.

 Together, these exercises will train your forearms and grip muscles well, stimulating both muscle growth and strength.
 If you train these exercises with a good technique, and regularly try to increase the weight you are using, the time you can hold, or the number of reps you are doing while still maintaining good form, your forearms are bound to grow bigger and stronger.